 Named for: Our Lady of Solitude (Our Lady of Sorrows)

 Number in Series: 13th

 1769: On their march north to find Monterey, Captain Gaspár de Portolá and Padre Juan Crespí followed the Salinas River.
 They camped by the river in a brown and desolate valley.
 Curious Indians were asked about the area and the only word Padre Crespí thought he understood was soledad, Spanish for loneliness.

-1771: Blessed Serra passed through the area after founding Mission San Antonio de Padua.
+1771: Saint Serra passed through the area after founding Mission San Antonio de Padua.
 When he asked an Indian her name he also heard soledad.
 This was documented and remembered.

 9 October 1791: Padre Fermin Francisco de Lasuén came to the area and dedicated the 13th mission to Our Lady of Solitude; an apt name for the desolate location.